 "Pumping with your feet is a little distracting from trying to play your music," she said.
 "It's more of a full-body workout.
 It's a lot like riding a bike, I think."

-You probably wouldn't stumble on the Iglesia de San Antonio.
-To find this historic church, south of Ignacio, Colorado, you have to exit the highway onto a grid of dirt roads that crisscross through farmlands just a few miles from the state border with New Mexico.
+You probably won't stumble on the Iglesia de San Antonio.
+To find it, you have to exit the highway south of Ignacio, Colorado, onto a grid of dirt roads that crisscross through farmlands just a few miles from the state border with New Mexico.

 Somewhere in there is the historic settlement of Tiffany, Colorado.

-"I don't know how big Tiffany ever got to be, but it was a stop on the railroad for a while," said Carol Thurman.
+"I don't know how big Tiffany ever got to be, but it was a stop on the railroad for a while," Thurman said.
 "Now you wouldn't know there was a town there, really."

 Hispanic residents built the Catholic church in 1928.
 These days, the adobe is crumbling, paint is flaking off the wooden bell tower, and steel cables hold the walls together.
 But the interior is painted and clean, and every June, the Iglesia de San Antonio opens its doors for the annual mass.